Table of Contents

 To rename your spacecraft, simply send the following text in an email to your drone:

-You’ll actually receive an email from email@example.com confirming the name change.
+You’ll actually receive a response from email@example.com confirming the name change.
 You can now send your instructions to this email address instead of the original!

 There is no limit to the number of times you change your drone’s email address.
 The only requirements are that you pick a name that doesn’t contain any illegal characters and isn’t already in use by someone else.
 If your chosen name is not allowed, the drone will let you know via its original email address.